matthias-reis/carda-gatsby/content/articles/2023/10/lyra-messier-about-her-new-album.md

 **Lyra:** I've only taken to calling it "trance rock" recently, but yeah, I also think it sums up most of my music pretty well.
 I grew up listening to a lot of rock bands as well as more repetitive electronic music like trance and house, and especially, a lot of the song structures I tend to go for are more inspired by that electronic side.
 I love long, hypnotic songs that take a while to build and really suck you in.

 And yes, I'm very happy with the record!
 I think I've really grown as a producer and tried lots of new approaches to songwriting and soundscaping.
-You can still clearly tell it's a Lyra Messier record, but the individual songs are much more diverse.
+You can still clearly tell it's a lyra messier record, but the individual songs are much more diverse.

 **Anne:** What's the name of the album, and how did you come up with it?